SPRAINS & STRAINS TREATMENT

 - Elevation – Elevate the affected area to prevent fluid from collecting, which will also reduce swelling.

-See a medical professional at Midwest Express Clinic as soon as possible if the pain and swelling hasn’t subsided within 72 hours or you can no longer bear weight on the affected areas.
+See a medical professional at Midwest Express Clinic urgent care as soon as possible if the pain and swelling hasn’t subsided within 72 hours, or you can no longer bear weight on the affected areas.

 Midwest Express Clinic is the best place to treat your sprain or strain.
-We have highly trained staff and x-ray on site.
-You will never have to make an appointment or wait for hours in an emergency room to see one of our medical providers.
+We have highly trained staff and x-ray on site, and as a walk-in clinic, you will never have to make an appointment or wait for hours in an emergency room to see one of our medical providers.